 Clinically, eczema is grouped according to aetiology.
 Histologically, it is more useful to classify eczema based on chronicity.
 Histologically, there are three stages of eczema: acute, subacute, and chronic.
 An eczematous disease may start at any stage and evolve into another.

-Acute spongiosis is typified by massive intercellular oedema of the epidermis with widening of the intercellular spaces, disruption of desmosomes and formation of microvesicles.
-Although vesicles are usually intraepidermal, with sufficient vesiculation they can become subepidermal.
+Acute spongiosis is typified by massive intercellular oedema of the epidermis with a widening of the intercellular spaces, disruption of desmosomes and formation of microvesicles.
+Although vesicles are usually intraepidermal, with sufficient vesiculation, they can become subepidermal.
 Vesicles are filled with proteinaceous fluid containing lymphocytes and histiocytes (figure 1, arrow).
 In allergic/contact dermatitis, eosinophils may be prominent (eosinophilic spongiosis).

 This is the most frequently encountered type of spongiotic dermatitis.
 The degree of spongiosis and exocytosis of inflammatory cells is mild to moderate.
 Irregular acanthosis and parakeratosis are additional features compared with acute spongiotic dermatitis.
-A superficial dermal perivascular lymphohistiocytic inflammatory infiltrate, swelling of endothelial cells, and papillary dermal edema are present (figure 2).
+A superficial dermal perivascular lymphohistiocytic inflammatory infiltrate, swelling of endothelial cells, and papillary dermal oedema are present (figure 2).

 In chronic spongiotic dermatitis, the degree of spongiosis is often mild and difficult to appreciate.
 Vesiculation is uncommon.
-There is significant epidermal acanthosis, which may show a psoriasiform pattern with hyperkeratosis, hypergranulosis and miminal parakeratosis.
+There is significant epidermal acanthosis, which may show a psoriasiform pattern with hyperkeratosis, hypergranulosis and minimal parakeratosis.
 Fibrosis of the papillary dermis may be present (figure 3).

 Types of eczema

-Atopic dermatitis is a common skin condition, particularly in children and is associated with personal and/or family history of atopy.
+Atopic dermatitis is a common skin condition, particularly in children and is associated with personal and family history of atopy.
 Although acute and subacute spongiotic patterns have been described in atopic dermatitis, these are far less common than chronic spongiosis.
 Interestingly, a follicular pattern is not uncommon which shows spongiosis of the infundibular portion of follicles and a sparse dermal infiltrate (figure 4, arrow shows follicular spongiosis).
 The follicular pattern is found with increased frequency in more deeply pigmented cutaneous phototypes.